A Man Of Time

 It will not be easy to give you a sense of who I really was through this flat screen and words of a non-descript font, but here is where the fiction begins.

 Richard Tattoni was born in 1876 on the east side of Little Italy in Toronto, Ontario, Canada.
 At a young age, his parents moved to the Golden Horseshoe, rearing the boy as real as Hamilton steel.
-His parents eventually moved to Burlington, Ontario where he got in several altercations with his cousin.
+His parents eventually moved to Burlington, Ontario and he got into YouTube altercations with his cousin.
 There were years of living in the projects.
 Richard almost didn't go to Mohawk College.
 He nearly took a course in urban planning at a university.
 The intent was to study the street layout of Burlington.
 When Richard returned to Hamilton, he served a stint as Hess Village's mayor, then quit politics.
 He moved to Brewington.
 However, don't think that this drunk frozen location affects all of his fiction or where his creative writing takes us.
 His parents were hard-working good people with good Italian roots, revealing many strengths of his character.
-A firm believer in life after death, blogging stories from The Great Beyond ever since his youth, believing Alan Dershowitz was the world's best lawyer until writing took hold of him once again later in life.
+A firm believer in life after death, blogging stories from The Great Beyond ever since his youth, believing Alan Dershowitz was the world's best lawyer until the writing took hold of him once again later in life.

 The writing started in high school with friends forming Igloo of the Polar Bear, a small poetry press.
 Following his efforts in high school sports, a college program and an internship in media, Richard continued putting his words on paper.